 It is also designed to promote and strengthen relations amongst the ASEAN countries and make full use of the extensive highway networks and aviation connections that link them.

-The Networking Lunch, attended by many major European tour operators and media, was opened by H.E.
+The Thailand Networking Lunch, attended by many major European tour operators and media, was opened by H.E.
 Mrs. Kobkarn Wattanavrangkul, Minister of Tourism and Sports of Thailand, with Mr. Yuthasak Supasorn, TAT Governor, making presentations about the Thai tourism situation, new opportunities to market sports tourism, new tourism products, services and facilities, and infrastructure update.

 Mrs. Kobkarn said, “The government has emphasised on its plan to gear up Thailand in five dimensions comprising Sports Tourism, Medical and Wellness, Wedding and Romance, Marine Tourism, and ASEAN Connect.”